 The First Church at York

 In 1807, a wooden “Church at York” was built on the southwest corner of the allotted land.
-Costing no more than £600 to construct, parishioners, along with soldiers from the Garrison, raised the primitive frame building.
+Costing no more than £600 to construct, parishioners and soldiers from the Garrison raised the primitive frame building.
 This first church was 12 m by 15 m or 40 ft by 50 ft, and the front door faced Church St. During the early part of the War of 1812, John Strachan was appointed “officiating minister” at York.
 By 1813, the church was being used as a hospital for soldiers, and it was later damaged and robbed by American troops.

 In 1818, the church was enlarged on the north and south sides, which brought the axis of the building in a north-south direction.
 Painted light blue with white trim, the church’s main entrance, which featured a bell tower, was moved to the south side.
 Also used as a fire alarm, its bell was said to be so jarring that it caused the church to vibrate when it rang.